TypingHare/movie-app/README.md

 >
 > The `package.json` file in the root directory contains the information about this project that is managed by npm.
 It includes the dependencies, scripts, and other metadata about the project.
 When you run `npm install`, npm reads the `package.json` file and installs the dependencies (both `dependencies` and `devDependencies`) listed in it.

+## Database

+You need to set up a MySQL database to run this project.
+You can use any MySQL client.

+- On macOS, I recommend using Homebrew to install [MySQL 8](https://formulae.brew.sh/formula/mysql).
+- On Windows, you can use [XAMPP](https://www.apachefriends.org/index.html).
+- If you are using Linux, you should be able to install it on your own.
+Good luck, Linux bro.

+After installing MySQL, import the `sql/movie.sql` file into your MySQL database.
+This file contains the schema and sample data for the Movie app.

 ## Dependencies

 We are going to use the following dependencies in this project.
 You can also add more.